stesua/energy-monitor/README.md

 ## TODO
 - add measure of active and reactive energy
 - refactor energy measure into main since in general with different power meter or power sensor you can collect different measurement
   - BREAKING CHANGE! (preserve data by backup and restore smartly)
-- add raspberry metrics, like cpu usage, memory, temperature ...
 - move backup into cloud
 - export data for analytics and ML purpose
 - compute price by interpolating energy and price at a given time
-- investigate on performance
 - create terraform resource for azure (then gcs and aws)
+- add raspberry metrics, like cpu usage, memory, temperature ...-
 - monitor raspberry pi metrics with influxdb + telegraf https://randomnerdtutorials.com/monitor-raspberry-pi-influxdb-telegraf/
 - check influxdb memory usage
   - try increase swap memory: https://pimylifeup.com/raspberry-pi-swap-file/
-- install script should restart docker to make new file available there as well
+- install script should restart docker services to make new file available there as well (NB: restart grafana and influxdb not docker)
 - install script should install all requirements pip, python3.9, docker, envsubst ...
-- analyze collection errors due to
-  - raise NoResponseError("No communication with the instrument (no answer)")
 - add test coverage
 - add CI/CD (choose the tool, github actions/circleci...)
 - add alerts for power overload